 However, cognitive behavioral therapy (CBT) is a very popular and effective one.
 This strategy focuses on pinpointing negative beliefs and thoughts.
 It revolves around the idea that these elements lead to negative behaviors and feelings.
 By changing how teens think, they develop more positive behaviors, feelings, and responses to stressful situations.

-Other useful strategies include equine, art, and music therapies.
+Other useful strategies include mindfulness, art, and music therapies.
 They can be especially helpful in self harm addiction and mental health situations.
 These forms of counseling can reduce anxiety, fear, and stress.
 They can also reach teens on deeper levels than other strategies, helping them open up more to talk therapy.

 In-Depth Therapy at Destinations for Teens

 If your teen has an addiction or mental health issue, Destinations for Teens can provide extensive therapy services.
 Along with one-on-one counseling, including CBT, our range of services includes:

 At Destinations for Teens, we strongly believe in involving families in treatment.
 We want to help everyone understand addiction and mental health issues.
 Our goal is to prepare you and your family to resolve conflicts in healthy ways that support each other.
 With certain skills, you can build stronger bonds and improve your lives at home and in the future.

 Don’t let an addiction or mental illness prevent your teen from living a happy, healthy life.
 Let us provide the individual therapy that he or she needs.
 Contact Destinations for Teens at 877-466-0620 to learn more.